GPII/windows/GpiiUserListener/README.md

 # GPII User Listener

 Windows executable that listens out for NFC RFID tags and raises events to trigger GPII user log on/off.
 It listens out for RFID tag events and reads the encoded tag data.
-The listener tracks the login state and generate loginin and logout events on the GPII RESTful API (e.g http://localhost:8081/user/bert/login).
+The listener tracks the login state and generate login and logout events on the GPII RESTful API (e.g http://localhost:8081/user/bert/login).

 See the [NFC page on the GPII wiki](http://wiki.gpii.net/index.php/Using_the_NFC_Listener) for details of NFC listenrs and how to encode RFID suitable tags.